mediaexplorer74/mt/README.md

 :: Some modded content added ... but all old terreria 1.0 theme remained, of couse!

-:: The app do its work only at "start mode" (minimum WASD + UpDownLeftRight keyboard control, not touchscreen event yet, sadly...)
+:: The app do its work only at "start mode" (minimum WASD + UpDownLeftRight keyboard control, and minimal touchscreen event handing aka both left+right mousebuttonpressed emulation!)

 :: No music yet ... but I have plans to add main terraria music theme only as one .mp3 file ... or .ogg file? :)